As information on the College's response to the COVID-19 pandemic develops, the following list of frequently asked questions will be updated.

-The Federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) has allocated funds through the Higher Education Emergency Relief Fund (HEERF II) to the College of DuPage.
+The Department of Education has allocated funds through the Higher Education Emergency Relief Fund (HEERF I, II, III) to College of DuPage.
 These funds are to support students who are financially impacted by the COVID-19 pandemic.
 Applications are open to fund students with unmet needs on a first come, first serve basis until funds are exhausted.
-Learn more about CRRSAA.
+Learn more about HEERF.

 Gaining access to wifi is challenging for some students.
 Students should be aware that some service providers have offered free or reduced-fee wifi service during the coronavirus pandemic.
 Comcast and AT&T are among those service providers.
 Other service providers may offer similar programs.
 Students should ensure that they understand all terms of any wifi service that they are considering as some providers may require a continuation of service at a higher fee after the period of the pandemic.

 If you have questions about a specific class, please work with your faculty member or professor for that class.
 Many Student Services are also still available virtually while these services are unavailable on campus.

 The institution is committed to keeping our College community informed throughout this difficult time.
 View information on confirmed COVID-19 cases.

 There are currently no vaccines to prevent COVID-19, but there are measures that you

 can take to protect yourself from any virus.
 To reduce the spread of germs:

 - Wash hands often with soap and water for at least 20 seconds.